-- Incorrect/mis-understanding of customer requirements has been one of the top reasons for failed projects and Business analysts are entrusted with the responsibility of getting the requirements right.
+- Incorrect/insufficient understanding of customer requirements has been one of the top reasons for failed projects and Business analysts are entrusted with the responsibility of getting the requirements right.

 - Technical teams may write better programs if they can understand – “Why something is required”?
 Business analysts achieve this using modeling and close collaboration with the technical team.

 The above become even more relevant with the increasing size and complexity of the projects.
-I conducted a webinar some time back on the roles and responsibilities of a business analyst.
+We conducted a webinar some time back on the roles and responsibilities of a business analyst.